leiachung41/leiachung41.github.io/README.md

 <h1 style="text-align: center;">Lea's Portfolio</h1>
 <h3 style="text-align: right;">leachung41@gmail.com<br>416-876-9367</h3>

-Hello, this whole projects are maintained by Lea Chung.
+Hello, these whole projects are maintained by Lea Chung.
-<br>Some projects are doing when I took <span style="font-style: italic; font-weight:600;">Udacity: Front-End Web Developer Nanodegree Program</span> and other projects are practicing myself while I studied myself via <span style="font-style: italic; font-weight:600;">several online sources</span>.
+<br>Some projects were done when I was taking <span style="font-style: italic; font-weight:600;">Udacity: Front-End Web Developer Nanodegree Program</span> and other projects are practices while I was studying myself via <span style="font-style: italic; font-weight:600;">several online sources</span>.

 ** If you click the title of the project, you can see the final result.